 When it comes to studying a text for the text response section of Year 12 English, what may seem like an obvious point is often overlooked: it is essential to know your text.
 This doesn’t just mean having read it a few times either – in order to write well on it, a high level of familiarity with the text’s structure, context, themes, and characters is paramount.
+To read a detailed guide on Text Response, head over to our Ultimate Guide to VCE Text Response.

 Authors structure their texts in a certain way for a reason, so it’s important to pick up on how they’ve used this to impart a message or emphasise a point.
 Additionally, being highly familiar with the plot or order of events will give you a better grasp of narrative and character development.